Trajectron++: Dynamically-Feasible Trajectory Forecasting With Heterogeneous Data

-{\bf Training the Model.} We adopt the InfoVAE \cite{ZhaoSongEtAl2019} objective function, and modify it to use discrete latent states in a conditional formulation (since we use a CVAE).
-For the mutual information term $I_q$, we approximate $q_\phi(z \mid \mathbf{x}_i, \mathbf{y}_i)$ with $p_\theta(z \mid \mathbf{x}_i)$ and obtain the unconditioned latent distribution by summing out $\mathbf{x}_i$ over the batch $\mathbf{x}_b$.
-Since we are also minimizing the Kullback–Leibler (KL) divergence between $q$ and $p$, this is a valid approximation.
+{\bf Training the Model.} We adopt the InfoVAE \cite{ZhaoSongEtAl2019} objective function, and modify it to use discrete latent states in a conditional formulation (since the model uses a CVAE).
 Formally, we aim to solve

 where $I_q$ is the mutual information between $\mathbf{x}$ and $z$ under the distribution $q_\phi(\mathbf{x},z)$.
-As shown in \cite{HigginsMattheyEtAl2017}, the $\beta$ parameter weighting the KL penalty term is important to disentangle the latent space.
-A good value for this hyperparamter varies with the the size of input $\mathbf{y}$, condition $\mathbf{x}$, and latent space $z$.
-Therefore, we adjust $\beta$ depending on the size of our encoder's output $e_\mathbf{x}$.
-For example, we increase the value of $\beta$ when encoding map information in the condition.
-Additionally, we anneal $\beta$ as an increasing sigmoid \cite{BowmanVilnisEtAl2015}.
-Thus, a low $\beta$ factor is used during early training iterations so that the model learns to encode as much information in $z$ as possible.
-As training continues, we gradually increase $\beta$ to shift the role of information encoding from $q_\phi(z \mid \mathbf{x}, \mathbf{y})$ to $p_\theta(z \mid \mathbf{x})$.
-For $\alpha$, we found that a constant value of $1.0$ works well.

-When encoding map information, we first pre-train the map-encoding CNN to predict trajectories solely based on map information.
-While these predictions are far from accurate, this task enables the CNN to learn the first few feature detectors in its filters.
-During pre-training, we try to maximize $\sum_{i=1}^N \log p_\psi(\mathbf{y}_i \mid M)$.
-We found that this compensates for the difference in training complexity between the CNN and the rest of the model.
-Using a randomly-initialized CNN, the model quickly converges to local minima where the map $M$ is ignored since there is no valuable map information provided by the CNN.
+To compute $I_q$, we follow \cite{ZhaoSongEtAl2019} and approximate $q_\phi(z \mid \mathbf{x}_i, \mathbf{y}_i)$ with \mbox{$p_\theta(z \mid \mathbf{x}_i)$}, obtaining the unconditioned latent distribution by summing out $\mathbf{x}_i$ over the batch.
+Notably, the Gumbel-Softmax reparameterization \cite{JangGuEtAl2017} is not used to backpropagate through the Categorical latent variable $z$ because it is not sampled during training time.
+Instead, the first term of \cref{eqn:loss_fn} is directly computed since the latent space has only $|Z| = 25$ discrete elements.
+Additional training details can be found in the appendix.